openqasm/openqasm/source/language/pulses.rst

 As calibration grammars may require the ability to insert top-level configuration information, perform program setup, or make inline calls to calibration-level instructions, OpenQASM supports the ability to declare a ``cal`` block.
 Within the ``cal`` block the semantics of the selected calibration grammar are valid.
-The scope of this block is at the determination of the calibration grammar designer.
-In practice, calibration grammars such as OpenPulse may apply a global scope to all identifiers in order to communicate state between
+The ``cal`` block may capture values from the enclosing scope, but the scope of values declared within ``cal`` block are determined by the calibration grammar designers.
+In practice, calibration grammars such as OpenPulse may apply a global scope to all identifiers in order to declare values shared across all ``defcal`` calls thereby linking them together.
-``defcal`` calls.

 .. code-block:: c